Dave's Travel Pages

 Byzantine and Christian Museum

-After spending a good couple of hours wandering around the place, I've created this little guide to the Athens Byzantine museum to help anyone else interested in visiting.
+I spent an afternoon wandering around the building, admiring the religious artefacts, murals, and treasures housed here in order to write this little guide to the Athens Byzantine museum to help anyone else interested in visiting.

 Where to find the Byzantine Museum Athens